sovrin-foundation/token-plugin/devops/vagrant/desktop/README.md

 ## After log in:
-1. shutdown the virtual environment.  from terminal run 'shutdown now'
+1. shutdown (or reboot) the virtual environment.  from terminal run 'shutdown now'
-2. In virtualbox manager, select 'sandbox-development' machine and
-    * turn off remote display
 3. Start Virtual machine by either
     * double click in virtualbox manager -- or --
     * call 'vagrant reload' from the same directory as the vagrant file